 Get cash back from the tax office – get back £200

 You may be due a tax rebate from HMRC that you never knew about.

 If you use your own money to buy things for your job, like uniforms, tools, professional memberships, car milage (although not for your commute), or if you work from home, you may be able to claim tax relief as a PAYE worker.

 Check you’re eligible using the claim tool on the Government website, and then go ahead and claim your tax relief using your online Personal Tax Account.

-You can backdate the claim within four years of the end of the tax year, and money is paid to you within three weeks.
+You can backdate the claim, and money is paid to you within three weeks.

 You don’t need to use a claims company to do this.
 It’s a few boxes to fill in on the government site.

 I’m not talking about the Bop It (but, don’t you just love that game?).
 Flipping items is an excellent way to make money.